kfeder/naltrexone_reanalysis/supplement.md

-different between groups -- as could plausibly be the case here, since failure to initate naltrexone was five times more common than failure to initiate buprenorphine -- then it would only need to modestly reduce the risk the relapse to qualitatively change the study conclusions.
+different between groups -- as could plausibly be the case here, since failure to initate naltrexone was five times more common than failure to initiate buprenorphine -- then it would only need to modestly reduce the risk of relapse to qualitatively change the study conclusions.
 If the unmeasured variable had a strong effect on relapse, the observed relative risk could be biased by more than 30%.